 From the opera Thaïs by French composer, Jules Massenet, Meditation has become something of a staple for concert soloists, and thought of as an ideal post-concert encore piece (and a nice break after the intensity of a violin concerto).
 It’s been played by famous violinists such as Itzhak Perlman, Anne-Sophie Mutter, Joshua Bell, and Nicola Benedetti.
 A slow and thoughtful piece, you really can’t go past it when it comes to violin repertoire.

-A beautiful rendition of Méditation by Encore violinist, Caroline Waters
+A beautiful rendition of Méditation by violinist, Rusanda Panfili

 Salut d’Amour by Edward Elgar

 The beauty of some pieces is the story behind them.
 Salut D’Amour is no exception.
 The piece was written by Elgar as a gift for his fiancée as an engagement present.
 And it must’ve worked: they got married the following year.
 Aside from that, the piece was only sold for two guineas to the publishers at Schott—a rort considering just how famous the piece was to become in the following years.
 Its sonorous melody makes it perfect for the violin, and has become a favourite of audiences the world over.